<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Number, Size, and Arrangement of Rooms

 The non-secure interview rooms are part of a suite of spaces consisting of at least two interview rooms and a children’s playroom directly adjacent to one of the interview rooms.
-It is important to include a children’s playroom because many interviewees have small children and may not have access to childcare.
+Including a children’s playroom is essential because many interviewees have small children and may not have access to childcare.
 Consider, for example, a victim of domestic violence who may want to speak to the police.
-The children’s playroom, furnished with toys and perhaps a TV, should ideally be situated between the two interview rooms with a one-way mirror on the wall of one of the interview rooms so that the child’s parent or guardian can oversee the child.
+The children’s playroom, furnished with toys and perhaps a TV, should ideally be situated between the two interview rooms with a one-way mirror on one of the interview rooms so that the child’s parent or guardian can oversee the child.
 Each interview room and the children’s room should be approximately 8 X 10 feet.

-The interview and children’s rooms should be arranged in a row located along a common hallway.
-This hallway, which is part of the overall non-secure interview suite, should lead directly from the public lobby of the police facility so that witnesses and other interviewees do not need to proceed any further into the police station.
+The interview and children’s rooms should be arranged in a row along a common hallway.
+This hallway, which is part of the overall non-secure interview suite, should lead directly from the police facility's public lobby so that witnesses and other interviewees do not need to proceed further into the police station.
 The drawing below shows a sample layout.

 Soft Interview Room_With Chairs1